 We are Christians who are for none of those things.
 And we think it’s high time Christianity stopped being associated with them.
 Hence our name.

-To state that you oppose a negative is a positive.
+To oppose a negative is a positive.